The Weak Signal Cultivation Model: A Human-Centric Framework for Frontline Risk Detection, Signal Tracking, and Proactive Organizational Resilience: The Weak Signal Cultivation Model

 The two axes are mathematically uncoupled: there are no cross-terms in the update equations, and a change in $x$ has no direct effect on $y$ and vice versa.
 It is possible for a signal to have high intensity but low growth potential (a big but currently stable risk) or low intensity but high growth potential (a currently small but fast-growing signal).
 This decoupling is the key design decision that enables the model to simultaneously capture what a risk is and where it is headed.
 We do not, a priori, know whether the two dimensions are also empirically uncoupled, whether in real data from organizations the members of a team who are asked to assess a set of weak signals assess the intensity and growth potential as two genuinely independent factors.
 This is an empirical question that field experiments will need to test.

-The field is further subdivided into four named areas by a visual line at $(5, 5)$.
+The field is further subdivided into four named areas by the boundaries that meet at the field midpoint $(5, 5)$.
 These regions are described in Table~\ref{tab:regions}.
 The boundaries are pedagogical, not mechanical: no transition is triggered by crossing a boundary.
 The team only notes the signal's current quadrant membership.

 A node does not jump from one category to another.
 It moves continuously across the field as new assessments come in.
 The current region only indicates its current location.
 A signal heading from Question Marks toward Lit Fuses is more worrying than one at rest in Lit Fuses but trending back toward Question Marks, even if their current positions in the field are similar.
 Direction of motion is as important as position.
 Figure~\ref{fig:locus} shows an example signal path across all four quadrants.